Nebraska DOT / Division of Aeronautics (NDOT)

 d.
 As-built airport layout plan, if necessary.

 2. Final Costs.
-After all final construction estimates are approved, NDA will send a worksheet to the sponsor listing all project costs.
+After all final construction estimates are approved, Aeronautics will send a worksheet to the sponsor listing all project costs.
 The sponsor will have 30 to 45 days to submit any additional costs previously overlooked.
 The sponsor also must send in copies of the cancelled checks (front & back) written for the project.